Join us for an adventure in flavor!

 serving of mongolian ground beef atop the gypsy plate.

-Try these other super quick stir fry dishes!
+Try these other great stir fry dishes!

 Ground Turkey Stir Fry